-Cold Chamber Die Casting Process
+The Cold Chamber Die Casting Process

 Cold chamber die casting is ideal for metals with high melting points and corrosive properties.
-When compared to hot chamber die casting, cold chamber die casting solves the corrosion problem by separating the melt pot from the injector components.
+Compared to hot chamber die casting, cold chamber die casting solves the corrosion problem by separating the melt pot from the injector components.
 The process begins when molten metal is ladled from the furnace into the shot chamber through a pouring hole.
 Next, the plunger forces metal through the shot chamber into the die at pressures ranging from 2,000 and 20,000 psi.

 Cold Chamber Die Casting Advantages

-- High-speed production – The cold chamber process provides complex shapes within closer tolerances than many other mass production processes.
+- High-Speed Production – The cold chamber process provides complex shapes within closer tolerances than many other mass production processes.
 Little or no machining is required, and thousands of identical castings can be produced before additional tooling is required.